Initiative for Biogenic Value Creation and Smart Farming

 Legumes for Tempeh

-The aim of this research project is to develop tempeh products from local legumes such as peas, sweet lupins and field beans, as these, like soybeans, contain valuable vegetable protein, plenty of fiber and unsaturated fatty acids.
+Tempeh is made from fermented soybeans and is rich in proteins, vitamins and minerals.
+The aim of the project is to develop tempeh from local legumes such as peas, sweet lupins and field beans, which also contain valuable vegetable protein, fiber and unsaturated fatty acids.
 Various types of fungi are used in the fermentation process to expand the product range.

 Antioxidants from plant based residues